Autogramm/grex-doc/content/docs/tutorial/grammar_rules/_index.md

 Q: Y << X
 ```

+Pattern Q partitions the occurrences of S in two (Q or ¬Q).

-The rules can be interpreted in a probabilistic way (in a frequentist interpretation): it's more probable to have pre-nominal adjectives when they are ordinals adjectives.
+The rules can be interpreted probabilistically (in a frequentist interpretation): it is more likely that pre-nominal adjectives will be used when the adjectives are ordinals.

-## Limitations
+## Current limitations

 ### One rule at the time

-Since rule extraction is implemented as a binary classification where the target variable Y can be either Q or ¬Q, it is not possible to interrogate two different, non-disjoint problems simultaneously.
+Since rule extraction is implemented as a binary classification where the target variable *y* can take values either for Q or ¬Q, it is not possible to interrogate multiple variables (multiclass classification).
 Every question must be converted into a binary answerable question.

-E.g. TODO

-### Treebanks, yes; interlinear glosses (IGT)?
+### Treebanks, yes!
+But what about other data?

-Grex does not accept IGT annotations unless they are encoded according to the conllu format.
+Grex does not accept other types of data, like interlinear glosses (IGT) annotations, unless they are encoded according to the conllu format.
 However, IGT annotations usually do not include syntactic relations or dependencies.
-In that case, only queries concerning linear ordering phenomena between tokens are accepted.
+This means that it will not be possible to match occurrences based on their syntactic relations, but only on their order.